AWS EC2 EBS Monitoring

 EBS Monitoring

-AWS support EBS monitoring by automatically providing data, such as CloudWatch metrics and volume status checks to help monitor EBS volumes
+AWS supports EBS monitoring by automatically providing data, such as CloudWatch metrics and volume status checks to help monitor EBS volumes.

 CloudWatch Monitoring

-• CloudWatch metrics are statistical data that you can use to view, analyze, and set alarms on the operational behaviour of the EBS volumes
+• CloudWatch metrics are statistical data that you can use to view, analyze, and set alarms on the operational behavior of the EBS volumes.

 • VolumeReadBytes & VolumeWriteBytes